fido-device-onboard/pri-fidoiot/component-samples/demo/README.md

 Insert required ServiceInfo resources into the database table 'SYSTEM_MODULE_RESOURCE' using the API `PUT /api/v1/device/svi?<parameter1>=<value1>&...&<parameterN>=<valueN>`.
 More information about the same is provided in section [FDO PRI Owner REST APIs](owner/README.md/#fdo-pri-owner-rest-apis).
 If the required ServiceInfo already exists in the table with appropriate tags, start TO1.

-# Preparing credentials for components
+# Preparing Credentials for Components

 The credentials (keystores, truststore, key files, password) required to run different components can be generated using the [Key Generation script](scripts/keys_gen.sh).